 “You will see soon enough,” said her friend Adriana, laughing.
 “We ordered a few bottles.”

-When I turned back to the stage, the little people now held devices armed with toilet paper rolls firing out long strings of tissue.
+back to the stage, the little people now held devices armed with toilet paper rolls firing out long strings of tissue.
 These makeshift machines would have been perfect for 1980s teens wanting to TP a house or car.

 For much of the night, I followed Carolina and Adriana around like a lost puppy dog, I must admit, and my reward (or punishment) came in the form of the local firewater.
 The girls returned with an aguardiente bottle and camera, and since this would be my first taste of aguardiente, we needed to capture the moment on film.
 We snapped a few pictures with the bottle before cracking it open.